World stocks at record high, oil up on strong China, U.S. data

 Government stimulus, a string of strong corporate earnings releases and the signs of economic recovery in countries ahead in the COVID-19 vaccination race have all helped push stock markets onto new heights in recent days.

-“As the economic re-opening accelerates in the coming months, we believe the bull market remains on a solid footing,” said Mark Haefele, chief investment officer, UBS Global Wealth Management.

-MSCI’s broadest gauge of world stocks edged higher in early European trade, up 0.1% to a record high.
-Europe’s top indexes all opened higher, led by Britain’s FTSE 100, up 0.5% and passing 7,000 points for the first time since February 2020.
+MSCI's broadest gauge of world stocks (.MIWD00000PUS) edged higher in early European trade, up 0.1% to a record high.
+Europe's top indexes all opened higher, led by Britain's FTSE 100 (.FTSE), up 0.5% and passing 7,000 points for the first time since February 2020.

-U.S. stock futures pointed to a slightly lower open, with S&P futures down 0.1% and Nasdaq futures down 0.2%

 "We remain focused on a China-led rebound steadily helping the Asia-Pacific region," said Sebastien Galy, senior macro strategist at Nordea Asset Management.